Skip to footer content

 {

-//specify the image to be convert
+// Specify the image to be converted

 using var converted = ImageToPdfConverter.ImageToPdf("google.png");

-//save PDF file to the target location
+// Save PDF file to the target location

 converted.SaveAs("sample.pdf");